-Pupils have a broad, balanced ambitious curriculum with plentiful opportunities for active and personalised learning, both independently and collaboratively.
+Pupils have a broad and balanced curriculum with plentiful opportunities for active and personalised learning, both independently and collaboratively.
 Pupils learn the following subjects:

-- Academic English, mathematics and science, - Linguistic French, Latin, - Human and Social history, geography and religious education - Aesthetic and creative education art, music, dance, drama - Life Skills 'Future Citizens', personal education and personal, social, health and citizenship education, Philosophy for Children, Critical thinking and study skills - Physical Individual and Team Sports, Dance, Yoga, Clubs - Technological -Computing, Coding, Computational Thinking, Information Technology, digital literacy and Design and technology
+Academic - English, mathematics, science,

+Linguistic - French and Latin (Y6)

+Human and Social - history, geography, religious education

+Aesthetic and creative education - art, music and drama

+Life Skills - Future citizens, personal, social and health education

+Philosophy for Children, Critical thinking and Study Skills

+Physical - Individual and Team Sports, Gymnastics, Clubs

+Technological - Computing, Coding, Computational Thinking, Information Technology, digital literacy and Design and technology including the safe and appropriate use of the internet and generative AI

-Equal Opportunities:
+Equal Opportunities

-The curriculum at Norfolk House School & Nursery is designed to ensure equal opportunities for all learners, regardless of ability, gender, ethnicity, religion or disability.
-As a non-selective school, we operate a SEND Policy and a policy for able, gifted and talented pupils to ensure the needs of all learners are met.
+The curriculum at Norfolk House School is designed to ensure equal opportunities for all learners, regardless of ability, gender, ethnicity, religion or disability.
+As a non-selective school, we operate a SEN policy and a policy for gifted and talented pupils to ensure the needs of all learners are met.